Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

     (openstack) dataprocessing image register liberty_vanilla --username Ubuntu --description "Writing docs to CLI"

 ::

     Note!
 Username isn't a username that you want to acess to instances.
     This is username will be used by Sahara to confugure clusters.
 For Ubuntu images this is 'ubuntu', 'fedora' for fedora images, 'cloud-user' for CentOS 6.x images and 'centos' for CentOS 7.x images.

 You will add plugins tags to image.
 Every sahara plugin can start cluster deploying only if an image has according tag.
-In this userguide we will run simple vanilla cluster, that's why let add to image 'vanilla 2.7.1' tag with the folloving
+In this user guide we run simple vanilla cluster, that's why let add to image 'vanilla 2.7.1' tag with the following command:
-command:

 .. code:: bash